 For example, the American Bar Association’s Section of Real Property, Trust and Estate Law offers an e-learning training service for new lawyers and paralegals in the areas of trust and estate law.
 Paralegals in the ABA’s program learn about substantive legal and ethical issues and best practices from leading industry professionals, which includes in-depth knowledge and hands-on experience in trust and estate law.

 Working in estate planning requires a deft touch emotionally and professionally.
 Sitting in a room with someone and discussing their impending death, or worse, the recent death of a loved one, is a skill that no school can teach but is absolutely vital to success.
-Paralegals working in estate planning and probate matters have to know the law frontward and backward, but, more importantly, that have to be able to convey it gently and appropriately to people suffering from emotional trauma.
+Paralegals working in estate planning and probate matters have to know the law frontward and backward, but, more importantly, be able to convey it gently and appropriately to people suffering from emotional trauma.